 The London Metal Exchange, the world’s biggest industrial- metals marketplace, stands to gain as the European Union seeks greater transparency for over-the-counter derivatives, its deputy chief executive officer said.

 Diarmuid O’Hegarty made the remarks yesterday at a press conference.
 The LME held a separate briefing on the EU’s European Market Infrastructure Regulation for its members, which include JPMorgan Chase & Co.
-(JPM) and Deutsche Bank AG.
+(JPM:US) and Deutsche Bank AG.
 (DBK)